survivejs/webpack-book/manuscript/extending/01_loaders.md

 ## Connecting Custom Loaders with Webpack

-To get most out of loaders you have to connect them with webpack.
+To get most out of loaders, you have to connect them with webpack.
 To achieve this, you can go through imports:

 **app/component.js**